NikhilSaroop21/st10040092_POE_PROG6221_NIKHIL_Part3/README.md

 Enhancements and Improvements

-Based on user feedback, RecipeAppPoe underwent a significant transformation from a console-based interface to a more intuitive WPF interface.
+Based on user feedback, Recipe Application Poe underwent a significant transformation from a console-based interface to a more intuitive WPF interface.
 This upgrade aims to enhance usability and functionality, introducing advanced features such as ingredient and calorie-based filtering.
 The addition of recipe scaling options and calorie alerts ensures flexibility and nutritional awareness, making the application more robust and user-centric.

 Instructions for Compilation and Running the Software